How do I connect computers to the server?

 If the User Account Control message appears, either click Continue or type your user name and password of an account that has administrator permissions on that computer if prompted to do so.

 The Connect a Computer to the Server wizard appears.
-Follow the instructions in the wizard to connect your computer to the server.
+Follow the instructions in the wizard to connect your computer to the Windows Storage Server 2008 R2 Essentials server.

-If the computer uses a Windows display language that matches a supported Windows Home Server 2011 Connector software language edition, the Connector software is installed in the same language.
+If the computer uses a Windows display language that matches a supported Windows Storage Server 2008 R2 Essentials Connector software language edition, the Connector software is installed in the same language.
 If a language match is not found, the Connector software is installed in English.

-From the Launchpad link, you can access the shared folders shortcut, configure computer backups, address alerts, and open the Remote Web Access site.
-For more information about the Launchpad, see Overview of the Dashboard
+From the Launchpad link, you can access shared folders shortcut, configure computer backups, address alerts, and open the Remote Web Access.

 - Using individual user accounts If you want to use remote access, and/or have individual user accounts, after you connect the computer to the server, you can create new network user accounts for the users of this computer on the server using the Dashboard.
 After creating the user accounts, you must provide the network user name and password information to the users of this computer so that they can access resources on the server using Launchpad.
-For more information about user accounts see, see Manage User Accounts.
+For more information about user accounts see, see Managing user accounts in Windows Storage Server 2008 R2 Essentials.

 - Using a HomeGroup If you have Windows 7 in your network, you may want to use an existing homegroup, or create a new one, and join this computer to the homegroup.
 This will enable users of this computer to access the shared folders on the server.
 However, the computer must be running Windows 7 to participate in the homegroup.
 For more information about homegroup, see What is a homegroup?

-- Using the Guest account The Guest account can be used as a convenient way to turn on access to resources that are stored on your server (such as photos and music) for someone who is not a regularly using the home server.
-You can activate the Guest account to share files with your extended family (such as grandparents) and friends.
-Use the Guest account for temporary access to resources on the server and deactivate the Guest account when the guest no longer requires access to the resources on the server.
+- Using the Guest account The Guest account can be used as a convenient way to turn on access to resources that are stored on your server (such as photos and music) for someone who is not a regularly using the server.
+Activate the Guest account for temporary access to resources on the server and deactivate the Guest account when the guest no longer requires access to the resources on the server.
 By default, the Guest account, when activated has Read only access.
 It is recommended that you think about what level of access to the server folders should be provided to the guest account, whether Read/Write access is required, or if a Read only access is sufficient.
 These considerations will provide maximum protection and privacy to your data.
 For more information about setting access to server folders, see How do I manage access to server folders?

-For troubleshooting issues with connecting computers to the server, see Troubleshoot connecting computer to the server.
+For troubleshooting issues with connecting computers to the server, see Troubleshooting connecting computers to the server.